 Ramakrishna had a vision of a higher realm from which he called down his intimate disciples to come and incarnate with him in this physical world.
-He also told two of his disciples that in an earlier incarnation, they had both been devotees of Jesus in ancient Israel.
 According to the Kabbalistic tradition, Raabi Isaac Luria and his followers were the incarnation of Rabbi Shimeon Bar Yochai and his circle in the Zohar.
 The Baal Shem Tov once told his Hasidim that his soul had refused to come down to this world until God gave him sixty great souls to incarnate with him, who would watch over the Baal Shem and help him with his work.

 These group incarnations show us the kind of potent vortex of spiritual power that is created when the work of tikkun neshama and tikkun olam mesh strongly together.
 They are an example of what can be achieved when there is both an outer and an inner alignment among human beings.